3.2.4 Target foreign income

 If the on demand airmail buying rate from 1 July for a particular currency is not available, the exchange rate to be used is the rate available on the last working day before 1 July.

-The following table shows the CBA exchange rates for 29 June 2018.*
+The following table shows the available CBA exchange rates for 1 July 2019.*

 * Note: If the CBA on demand airmail buying rate is not available for a particular country, then Centrelink can use another exchange rate from the CBA or another financial institution.